-Fugitive Accused Of Shooting Philly School Officer Captured In Paramus
+Fugitive Accused of Shooting Philly School Officer Captured in Paramus

 A fugitive wanted for shooting a Philadelphia school resource officer and firing at three police officers was captured in Paramus over the weekend, authorities said.